Text-to-SQL Systems: Tutorial & Best Practices

 In this case, the dynamic semantic layer not only makes the process easier but also accurate and deterministic, allowing complicated queries with many relationships and filters to be run quickly and correctly.

-Context Layer (by WisdomAI)
+Introducing the Context Layer (by WisdomAI)

-The Context Layer is a new idea that goes beyond the semantic layer that is introduced by WisdomAI.
+The Context Layer is a new idea, that is introduced by WisdomAI, that goes beyond the semantic layer.
 This layer encapsulates the advantages of the semantic layer and also includes the business context by describing tables, columns, or business measures and setting rules for when and how to use them.
-The semantic layer stores business-level definitions, and the context layer tells you how to use them based on certain circumstances.
-This is especially important when dealing with unclear questions or situations where more than one business term (like ARR, Revenue, or Churn) could be useful at different times.
+The semantic layer stores business-level definitions, and the Context Layer tells you how to use them based on certain circumstances.
+WisdomAI saw a 50% improvement in query execution accuracy using a Context Layer.

+For example, the Context Layer deals with unclear questions or situations where multiple business terms (like ARR, Revenue, or Churn) could be useful at different times.
 The Context Layer outlines the appropriate scenarios for utilizing ARR versus Revenue, considering factors such as query intent, time frames, or user access privileges.
 It might outline guidelines such as “Utilize ARR for SaaS products” or “When preparing quarterly reports, focus on Revenue.”
 With contextual adaptability, WisdomAI ensures that users receive more pertinent results and that the system reacts more intelligently to intricate queries.
 This layered approach allows WisdomAI to provide a more robust, scalable, and adaptive solution for businesses, filling in the gaps left by traditional semantic models.

 Text-to-SQL system security